Do you ever feel like you’re doing the Financial Two-Step? Two steps forward, two steps back.

 1. Spend less money than you earn

 Start by eliminating unnecessary expenses from your budget.
-Create a free account with Personal Capital right now.
-This free account will tell you exactly where your money is going and makes it easy for you to spot categories where you’re overspending.
-Find those areas and start to cut back immediately.
 Then find other areas in your life where you can save.
 Need some ideas?
 Here are another 83 unusual ways to save money.
 Pick a few of these ideas and start hacking away until you are spending less money each month than you make.

 2. Invest the difference